muratk5n/thirdwave/en/README.md

 works that way.
 We file that one away under the heading of 'stockbroker economics'"

-"Cathie Wood blew billions of people's money.
+"Cathie Wood blew away billions of people's money.
 We've seen this movie before.
 There is nothing new under the Sun.
 1999-2000 their names were Wagoner, Kevin Landis, Ryan Jacob, .. same old same old"

 "David Portnoy was schooling Warren Buffett [when everything was going up].
 Remember [what] he would do, he had a bunch of dice or whatever